etn-ccis/blui-react-native-component-library/demos/api/README.md

-# Storybook Component Demo (React)
+# Storybook Demo
-The storybook demo showcases PX Blue components in an editable sandbox environment.
+The storybook demo shows the API documentation for PX Blue React Native components.

-To start the storybook demo, run:
+To start the storybook demo, run from the root folder:

-`yarn start`
+`yarn start:storybook-api`